ojw92/NLP-VOC/README.md

 # NLP-for-Text-Classification

-Hello!
+This repository contains notes and project files related to natural language processing (NLP) for sentiment analysis / text classification.

-This repository contains notes and project files that I used to teach myself natural language processing (NLP) for text classification.
+Please refer to BERT_VOC.ipynb for the updated version of the classification model.

-Some of the concepts covered in the notes and projects of this repository include:
+Some of the concepts utilized in the project files and covered in the notes include:

     * NLP & sentiment analysis
-    * data preparation (preprocessing) for NLP
+    * data cleaning (preprocessing) for NLP
     * BERT & its variants
     * word embeddings
     * convolutional neural network (CNN)